 I Knew It: In-universe, this is Brandon's reaction when Jason tells him it's all real.

-I Know Mortal Kombat: Tommy Webber at the helm, Fred Kwan on the Digital Conveyor, justified because the controls were designed by the Thermians replicating them from the "Historical Documents".
+I Know Mortal Kombat: Tommy Webber at the helm and Fred Kwan on the Digital Conveyor.
+They are both justified because the controls were designed by the Thermians replicating them from the "Historical Documents".
 In Weber's case, he had worked out in his head what the controls did and applied that consistently throughout the original television show.
 Also a Shout-Out to Wil Wheaton, who played Wesley Crusher, as he did the same thing on the set of Next Generation.

 Ironic Echo: Alan Rickman's character hates his Catchphrase, but says it with real feeling for the first time in decades after Quellek is shot.

 Irony: Guy spends the whole movie complaining about being a Red Shirt.
 When Sarris sneaks on board the bridge of the ship and starts shooting everyone, Guy is the only person he doesn't hit.

 Is This Thing Still On?/Nonverbal Miscommunication: Jason makes a "cut transmission" gesture to Gwen, then turns around and describes Sarris as being "as stupid as he is ugly", and trying to think of a way to trick him.
-Unfortunately, Gwen misunderstood the gesture to mean "we're dead," and the transmission kept running.
-(Of course, even had she interpreted the instruction correctly, she still wouldn't have known how to follow it.)
+Unfortunately, Gwen misunderstood the gesture to mean "we're dead," and the transmission kept running (even had she interpreted the instruction correctly, she still wouldn't have known how to follow it).

 Jerkass: Some guys Jason heard talking negatively about the show in the restroom.

 Just in Time: Deconstructed.
 On the show, bombs only ever stopped when the timer was at 1, so the self-destruct device on the new ship is designed to only stop with one second left no matter when the emergency stop button is pressed.

 Killer Rabbits: The beryllium miners.
 While the rest of the crew is Squeeing about how adorable the child-like alien miners are, the very Genre Savvy Guy worries, "Oh, sure, they're cute now.
 But they're going to get mean.
 And they're going to get ugly somehow.
 And there's going to be thousands of them."
 Seconds later, he's proved right.